davidalee/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Crowd-Sourced Product Reviews

+  ** Pivoting to Personality Analysis

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Target market are companies who want to gauge user sentiment about a variety of things such as new product releases.

+  ** Pivot

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  The product analyzes a variety of mediums (such as social media websites, news websites, and industry-specific websites such as engadget/cnet for product reviews) to gauge user sentiment about a certain product, announcement, or event.

+  ** Pivot

 ## Problem ##
   > Describe the problem your product solves.

+  Companies don't have a clear idea of what users actually think about a new product or an announcement they've recently made.
+Press coverage often offers a skewed, sensationalistic perspective and will veer towards one extreme or the other.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  My product offers a balanced, objective perspective on user sentiment surrounding any given announcement or event, drawing on a large number of sources to offer a data-backed picture of what users actually think about a given announcement, event, or product release.

 ## Quote from You ##
   > A quote from a spokesperson in your company.